skx/aws-utils/README.md

 # AWS Utils

-This repository contains a simple CLI utility with a number of useful sub-commands implemented for working with AWS
+This repository contains a simple CLI utility with a number of useful sub-commands for working with AWS, particularly for scripting and automation purposes.

+## Motivation

+Several of the things that this tool does are possible via existing AWS utilities, such as the `aws-cli` package.
+However the difference in this tool is that it allows working across roles as a single command - so rather than running an export/list command 20+ times in the traditional way, you can run one command passing the list of roles to use, and all output will be created at once.

+Other sub-commands are just more useful, for example listing the available cloudformation stack-names with `aws-cli` will include deleted ones too, which need to be filtered out.
+Or allowing all stacks to be updated with a stack protection policy as a single command is just a time-saver.

 ## Installation